Kong/docs.konghq.com/app/docs/enterprise/0.33-x/workspaces/examples.md

 and Team C has its `/user-agent` route.

-With this set up, Teams A, B, and C only have access to their own Routes entities through the Admin API.
+With this setup, Teams A, B, and C only have access to their own Routes entities through the Admin API.
 (Additionally, with RBAC's additional control, granular read/write/delete/update rights can be further assigned to workspaces, allowing flexible intra and inter-team permissioning schemes.)